chruck/xv6-public/readme-eckard.md

   indentation:  The only difference to the files not mentioned below is indentation, for my own readability.

+- Although I started on this project almost immediately after it was posted, I had certain "life events" that limited the amount of time I was able to devote to it and the reviews of the papers.
+  My mother-in-law discovered she had a heart flutter.
+Now we are taking care of her.
+But that also meant that she could no longer take care of my father-in-law, who has Parkinson's and dementia as a result of it.
+  We had to scramble to find and move him into a place with a "memory ward" that specializes in dementia.
+Since he moved-in over Easter, he has had several problems, including many falls, one of which has resulted in an ER visit.
+All this is to say that by not completing this assignment that you think I am being disrespectful.
+I have really enjoyed this class, and wish I could have devoted more time to it.
+  As it is, I did spend as much as I could spare, often staying up until 1 or 2am.
+Thank you for this class, I have learned a lot.

 Part A:  xv6 priority-based scheduler
         1 = low priority
         2 = high priority